-- b.
-Provisions Applicable to All Land and Property Not to be Acquired - (1) General Provisions
+b.
+Provisions Applicable to Land Not to be Acquired

 The provisions of Section B.1.
-(Permitted Uses) above shall apply to all properties not to be acquired within the project area.
+(Permitted Uses) above shall apply to all properties within the project area.
 The provisions of Section B.2.a. shall apply as appropriate to properties not currently proposed to be acquired by this Plan if the owners thereof acquire adjacent project land made available by the Department of Housing and Community Development under the provisions of this Plan.
+The provisions of Exhibit A, Non-Residential Rehabilitation Standards, shall apply to all non-residential properties in the project area except those designated for acquisition and clearance.

-(2) Review of Plans for New Construction, Exterior Rehabilitation, or Change in Use
+(1) New Construction, Exterior Rehabilitation, and Change in Use

-All plans for new construction (including parking lots), exterior rehabilitation, or change in use on any property not to be acquired under the provisions of this Plan shall be submitted to the Department of Housing and Community Development for review.
-Only upon finding that the proposed plans are consistent with the objectives of the Urban Renewal Plan, shall the Commissioner of the Department of Housing and Community Development authorize the processing of the plans for issuance of a building permit.
+All plans for new construction (including parking lots), rehabilitation, or change in use of any property not to be acquired under the provisions of this Plan shall be submitted to the Department of Housing and Community Development for review.
+Only upon finding that the proposed plans are consistent with the objectives of the urban renewal plan, shall the Commissioner of the Department of Housing and Community Development authorize the processing of the plans for issuance of a building permit.
 The provisions of this section are in addition to and not in lieu of all other applicable laws and ordinances relating to new construction.

-(3) Demolition
+(2) Demolition

 All applications for demolition permits shall be submitted to the Department of Housing and Community Development for review and approval.
-Upon finding that the proposed demolition is consistent with the objectives of the Urban Renewal Plan, the Commissioner of the Department of Housing and Community Development shall authorize the issuance of the necessary permit.
-If the Commissioner finds that the proposal is inconsistent with the objectives of the Urban Renewal Plan and therefore denies the issuance of the permit, he shall, within 90 days of such denial, seek approval of the Board of Estimates to acquire for and on behalf of the Mayor and City Council of Baltimore, the property, in whole or in part, on which said demolition was to have occurred, by purchase, lease, condemnation, gift or other legal means for the renovation, rehabilitation and disposition thereof.
+Upon finding that the proposed demolition is consistent with the objectives of the urban renewal plan, the Commissioner of the Department of Housing and Community Development shall authorize the issuance of the necessary permit.
+If the Commissioner finds that the proposal is inconsistent with the objectives of the urban renewal plan and therefore denies the issuance of the permit, he shall, within 90 days of such denial, seek approval of the Board of Estimates to acquire for and on behalf of the Mayor and City Council of Baltimore the property, in whole or in part, on which said demolition was to have occurred by purchase, lease, condemnation, gift or other legal means for the renovation, rehabilitation and disposition thereof.
 In the event that the Board of Estimates does not authorize the acquisition, the Commissioner shall, without delay, issue the demolition permit.